 Application and preconditions for this purpose

-4.7 Object 7: Saving leave for sabbatical
+4.7 Objective 7: Saving leave for sabbatical

 In the context of sustainable employability and work-life balance, the employee can use leave for a sabbatical once every five years.
 The employee can save up to three months of leave for a sabbatical.
 The leave saved for this purpose does not expire.
 The employee can save extra-statutory hours of vacation leave over a maximum period of five years and a maximum of 520 hours for a full working week.
 Saving hours of vacation does not start until the employee has made a mutual agreement with the employer about saving for this purpose.
 This agreement specifies how many hours of vacation leave the employee saves per year, when this leave will be taken and what the duration of the leave will be.
 This object is not compatible with participation in the generation plan scheme (see appendix 5).